FLANsa/FLANsa/DEPLOYMENT.md

-# Deployment Guide - Big Diet POS
+# Deployment Guide - Qayd POS

-This guide covers deploying the Big Diet Restaurant POS system to production.
+This guide covers deploying the Qayd POS system to production.

 ## Prerequisites